bloop-box/bloop-box-data-example/README.md

 at least have your own bloop audio files.

 All audio files are mono MP3s, as the bloop box only has a single speaker.
-This also keeps file size low.
+This also keeps the file size low.

 This is the directory structure you must follow in order for this project to be compatible (within the `share` folder):